Shrimp Vindaloo Recipe (Prawn Vindaloo)

 Notes

-In Goa, the Hindu community often adds coconut milk to this curry to mellow down the spice level and make the curry rich and creamy.
-Replace water with thin coconut milk while making the curry.
+In Goa, the Hindu community often adds coconut milk to this curry to mellow the spice and make it rich and creamy.
+Add ยฝ cup of coconut milk to the ready curry and bring it to a gentle boil.

 Nutrition